TITLE: Youth Center Program Specialist – 2gether N Color

 Physical Requirements/Demands: Standing, walking, repetitive motions, bending, stretching and able to lift 40lbs without issue.

-Travel: Ability & willingness to drive reliable personal vehicle as needed.
-Mileage reimbursement is available
+Travel: Ability & willingness to drive your own reliable vehicle to travel to various locations.
+Mileage reimbursement is available.

 DISCLAIMER: